Inside the Worldwide Anglican Church

 We believe in the dedication of service to our fellowmen, our ambition is building the Church and boldness in facing difficulty in Godly ventures which are heavenly pursuits.

 “Therefore go and make disciples of all nations, …………”

-The design dates back from the late 1500’s, of Church of England.
-Adjustments has been made for the Worldwide Anglican Church Mission.
+The design dates back from the late 1500s, of Church of England.
+Adjustments have been made for the Worldwide Anglican Church Mission.

 Origin of Formation

 On September 28th, 1921, in the City of Chicago, George Alexander McGuire, a black Bishop born in South Africa, who was rejected by the administration of the Anglican Church after he had been elected to the office of Bishop, was consecrated first Bishop and Primate.